• Skip to primary navigation

 If you are using frozen calamari rings, you won’t bother cleaning or slicing them.
 But you will still need to tenderize them.
 Read on to learn how.

-You have to tenderize these squid rings before cooking.
+You have to tenderize these kalamar rings before cooking.
 That's what makes them so soft and juicy!
 Nobody likes chewy and tough calamari!

 A collage of two pictures showing how to marinate calamari rings.

-To tenderize the squid rings, we like to sprinkle baking soda and squeeze lemon over them.
+To tenderize the cut calamari rings, sprinkle baking soda and squeeze lemon over them.
 Then, massage the rings for a couple of minutes.

-While this technique works the best for us, there are some other tenderizing methods you can try.
+While this is the technique used in Turkey and works the best for us, there are some other tenderizing methods you can try.
 Here are two of them:

 • Milk: Combine ½ cup milk with 1 teaspoon salt.
 Soak calamari rings in this salted milk and refrigerate for 30 minutes.